 Under the law, directory information may be released by the College without the student's consent.
-The following items are considered directory information: student's name, address, telephone number, email address, major field of study, participation in officially recognized sports and activities, weight and height of athletic team members, dates of attendance, honors and awards received, degrees and awards, photographs, and the most recent previous institution attended by the student.
-If a student does not desire such directory information to be released, a request in writing must be filed each semester with the Vice President of Student Services.
+The following items are considered directory information: student's name, address, telephone number, email address, major field of study, participation in officially recognized sports and activities, weight and height of athletic team members, terms of attendance, honors and awards received, degrees and awards, photographs, and the most recent previous institution attended by the student.
+If a student does not desire such directory information to be released, a request in writing must be filed in the Admissions and Registration Office.